fourTheorem/js-intro-workshop/01-intro/README.md

 - This is done to give developers the freedom to structure the code in the most convenient way, while giving the final users only a handful of files to be downloaded through the browser.
 - The process of packaging all the files together is called **module bundling** and the tools used for this process **module bundlers**.
 - The most famous module bundlers are **Webpack** and **Rollup**.
 - Module bundlers can also pre-process your source code.
-For instance they can convert TypeScript to JavaScript before the bundling, or remove code that is not utilised (tree-shacking).
+For instance they can convert TypeScript to JavaScript before the bundling, or remove code that is not utilised (tree-shaking).

 ---